-Component Standard Name ID Unique Task identifier number automatically assigned to each task by Microsoft Project Status Values: Complete, Future Task, Late, On Schedule Values determined and populated by Microsoft Project Predecessor Indicates the preceding task Successor Indicates the succeeding task Deliverable Project team member responsible managing and overseeing completion of Coordinator all tasks for their assigned deliverable Critical Path Values: Yes, No Items Related SG The Stage Gate number for which the work associated with the deliverable contributes to meeting the requirements of the Stage Gate RW Includes corresponding Readiness Workplan ID, where applicable, to support alignment of the RW and Project Schedule DEL, WP, SG # The number assigned to each Deliverable (DEL), WP, or Stage Gate (SG) (e.g., D011, WP011, SG4) Task Project team member responsible for managing the task to completion and Coordinator reporting progress
+Component Name Standard ID Unique Task identifier number automatically assigned to each task by Microsoft Project Status Values: Complete, Future Task, Late, On Schedule Values determined and populated by Microsoft Project Predecessor Indicates the preceding task Successor Indicates the succeeding task Deliverable Project team member responsible managing and overseeing completion of Coordinator all tasks for their assigned deliverable Critical Path Values: Yes, No Items Related SG The Stage Gate number for which the work associated with the deliverable contributes to meeting the requirements of the Stage Gate

-Component Standard Name Task Type Accept, Approve, Create, Milestone, Review, Submit Task Name Summary Level - Deliverable Name and Number Non-summary Level - Description of tasks; begins with a verb Notes Optional additional information used by PMO for planning purposes Duration Number of business days to complete the task All tasks are set to "fixed duration" Detailed tasks (non-summary level) should be limited to no longer than 23 days; however, task durations may be considered for longer durations, as needed, depending on tasks complexity and other factors Review Cycle durations can cross over a month State holidays and weekend days are marked as non-working time Activity duration estimating will be used to calculate the number of days required to complete the non-summary level tasks Where appropriate, the 3-point estimate technique may be used when planning task start dates, finish dates, and duration.
+Component Standard Name RW Includes corresponding Readiness Workplan ID, where applicable, to support alignment of the RW and Project Schedule DEL, WP, SG # The number assigned to each Deliverable (DEL), WP, or Stage Gate (SG) (e.g., D011, WP011, SG4) Task Project team member responsible for managing the task to completion and Coordinator reporting progress Task Type Accept, Approve, Create, Milestone, Release, Review, Submit Task Name Summary Level - Deliverable Name and Number Non-summary Level - Description of tasks; begins with a verb Notes Optional additional information used by PMO for planning purposes Duration Number of business days to complete the task All tasks are set to "fixed duration" except for hammock tasks, which are set to "fixed work".
+Detailed tasks (non-summary level) should be limited to no longer than 23 days; however, task durations may be considered for longer durations, as needed, depending on tasks complexity and other factors Review Cycle durations can cross over a month State holidays and weekend days are marked as non-working time Activity duration estimating will be used to calculate the number of days required to complete the non-summary level tasks Where appropriate, the 3-point estimate technique may be used when planning task start dates, finish dates, and duration.
 The 3-point estimate uses the most optimistic estimate (O), the most likely estimate (M), and the pessimistic estimate (least likely estimate) or (P) when calculating the duration of a task.
-These values are used to calculate the estimated values, where E = (O+P+4M)/6 % Complete The following standards are used to record and communicate task progress: 0% - Task not started 25% - Task started and in-progress 50% - Half of the task is completed 75% - Task is near complete 100% - Task is complete Work The actual hours worked to complete the task Baseline Work Estimated total number of hours to complete the task at the time the task was baselined Start The date work on a task is currently planned to start Finish The date a task is currently planned to be completed Actual Finish The date the task was completed Baseline Start The expected start date for the task Baseline Finish The expected end date for the task Resource Name(s) of Project team members contributing to the task; it's Names recommended that resources should be limited to eight.
+These values are used to calculate the estimated values, where $E = (O+P+4M)/6$ % Complete The following standards are used to record and communicate task · progress: 0% - Task not started 25% - Task started and in-progress 50% - Half of the task is completed 75% - Task is near complete •100% - Task is complete Exact percentages may be used where determined appropriate by the Project.
+Work The actual estimated total hours of effort required for all resources identified in the task-worked to complete the task Baseline Work was baselined Baseline Start The expected start date for the task Baseline Finish The expected end date for the task Actual Finish The date the task was completed Start The date work on a task is currently planned to start Finish The date a task is currently planned to be completed

+Component Name Standard Resource Name(s) of Project team members contributing to the task should be Names limited to eight.
 However, numbers can be increased on a case-by-case basis